 Cyprus offers a favourable tax regime for the distribution of dividends, particularly beneficial for shareholders of Cypriot Companies who are tax residents of Cyprus and have acquired non-dom status.
 More specifically, according to Cypriot Legislation, the dividends received by the shareholder of a Cypriot Company are taxed in the country where she/he is a tax resident.
 In other words, if the shareholder of a Cypriot Company is not a tax resident of Cyprus, then the dividends she/he receives from a Cypriot Company will be taxed exclusively in the country where she/he is a tax resident, while in Cyprus there are no withholding taxes on dividends.

 If the shareholder of the Cyprus Company is a tax resident of Cyprus, then her/his dividends will be taxed in Cyprus.
-The taxation of said dividends in this case, differs depending on whether or not said person has acquired non-dom status, as analyzed below:
+The taxation of said dividends in this case differs depending on whether or not said person has acquired non-dom status, as analyzed below:

 To maintain full compliance with Cyprus’s dividend regulations, companies should implement best practices focused on transparency, timely filing, and strict adherence to regulatory obligations.
 Key actions include accurate reporting, timely submissions, and awareness of potential penalties for non-compliance.

 Cyprus's dividend regime is extremely beneficial for shareholders, offering tax efficiencies that make it one of Europe's most favourable jurisdictions for international investment and shareholding structures.
-With a deep understanding of the regulatory framework, compliance requirements and available tax exemptions, companies and investors can take full advantage of what Cyprus has to offer.
+With a deep understanding of the regulatory framework, compliance requirements, and available tax exemptions, companies and investors can take full advantage of what Cyprus has to offer.

 For businesses aiming to optimize dividend returns while maintaining full legal and regulatory compliance, Polycarpos Philippou & Associates LLC offers expert guidance.
-Our team is ready to assist with strategic dividend planning, tax efficient structuring and navigating complex regulatory landscapes, enabling investors and companies to thrive in Cyprus' advantageous business environment.
+Our team is ready to assist with strategic dividend planning, tax-efficient structuring, and navigating complex regulatory landscapes, enabling investors and companies to thrive in Cyprus' advantageous business environment.

 Partner